 The introduction of the wet plate process in the 1850s, with the possibility of making multiple prints from glass negatives, stimulated the production and distribution of criminal portraits.
 However, while photography was increasingly used, there was no systematic method of photographing criminals and no attempt at standardisation.
 Local commercial photographers were usually employed and the portraits they produced are often indistinguishable from conventional studio portraits of the time.

 This situation changed in the 1870s.
 In March 1870, The Photographic News announced:

 “Photography as a means of identifying criminals is henceforth to be introduced into all prisons as a necessary part of the prison routine.”

 The Prevention of Crimes Act, which came into effect in November the following year made compulsory the photographing of every prisoner in England and Wales.
 The official parliamentary report for 1872 stated that during the first year 115 gaols had photographed 43,634 prisoners.

 Strict guidelines were laid down by the Home Office as to how these portraits should be taken, drawing heavily on techniques previously employed for anthropological photography.
 The now familiar convention of full-face and profile portraits was adopted in the mid-1890s.
 Prior to this, a mirror was sometimes employed, placed on the prisoner’s shoulder, to capture both views on the same photograph.

 As official documents, British mug shots should really only be found in public archives.
 However, examples do occasionally turn up at auction and on the private market.
-In the National Photography Collection we are fortunate in having several examples covering a wide date range.
+We are fortunate in having several examples, covering a wide date range, in our collection.